harshinisegu/gemini-chatbot/README.md

 GOOGLE_API_KEY=your_api_key_here
 ▶️ Run the Application
 streamlit run app.py

 🧠 How It Works

-The chatbot uses the Google Gemini API to generate intelligent responses based on user input.
+- The chatbot uses the Google Gemini API to generate intelligent responses based on user input.
-Streamlit manages the frontend interface, while session state ensures conversation continuity and history tracking.
+- Streamlit manages the frontend interface, while session state ensures conversation continuity and history tracking.

-📸 Demo

-(Add screenshots or screen recordings here)

 🔒 Security
-API keys are stored securely using .env files
+- API keys are stored securely using .env files
-No sensitive data is exposed in the codebase
+- No sensitive data is exposed in the codebase
 📈 Future Improvements
-Add multi-user authentication
+- Add multi-user authentication
-Deploy using cloud platforms (AWS / GCP / Azure) Enhance UI/UX with advanced components
+- Deploy using cloud platforms (AWS / GCP / Azure)
+- Enhance UI/UX with advanced components
-Integrate voice-based interaction
+- Integrate voice-based interaction